SumiSastri/dev-blogs/docs/local-environment-setup/part4-computer-shells.md

 $ brew install bash-completion
 ```

+Using the CLI type `ls -a` which is the command to list all files including dot and hidden files in your computer
+if you have a `.bash_profile` type `open .bash_profile` if you do not

+ `open .bash_profile` - if you do not have a `.bash_profile`

-Now `open .bash_profile ` and copy and paste this code into the file
+and copy and paste this code into the file

 ```
 [ -f /usr/local/etc/bash_completion ] && . /usr/local/etc/bash_completion